 Operable even if the system partially fails.
 If something goes wrong, it doesn’t mean that all the processes are stopped.
 Thanks to microservices architecture, you can restore a module or a function while others work properly.
 With monoliths it’s the other way around: if a module falls, others stop, too.
 Users wait, and a company loses money.

 Scalable.
 Since we can run each app on a separate server, we can scale it depending on the needs.
 For example, if a microservice has a low load, you can run it on one server.
-If a microservice has a high load, receives a lot of requests, and requires much RAM to process, you can scale the infrastructure for it, too.
+If it has a high load, receives a lot of requests, and requires much RAM to process, you can scale the infrastructure for it, too.

 Easy to develop and understand.
 To maintain a microservice, programmers don’t need to know everything about the software or the app they are working on.
 As it is split into independent parts, the specialist works with a separate microservice without impact on others, and doesn’t need to update the entire program.
 In monoliths, programmers spend much time on minute changes because each change leads to another one.